shaack/cm-chessboard/README.md

 As of version 4.x, the API functions `setPosition()`, `setPiece()` and `movePiece()` are **not animated** as default.
 If you want some pieces animations you have to give the parameter `animated = true`.

-Also in 4.x the chessboard will become more accessible for visually impaired people.
+And with 4.x the chessboard has become more accessible for visually impaired people.

 ## Usage